theriftlab/immanuel-python/docs/4-data.md

 #### dict

-`natal.weightings` is a dict containing three entries, which are also dicts:
+A dict containing three entries, which are also dicts.
+Each one contains a breakdown of which chart objects are in various categories based on their sign and house positions in the chart:

-* `elements` is a breakdown of which chart objects are in which of the four elements.
+* `elements`: which elements the objects belongs to based on their sign.
-* `modalities` is a breakdown of which chart objects are in which of the three modalities.
+* `modalities`: which modalities the objects belongs to based on their sign.
-* `quadrants` is a breakdown of which chart objects are in which of the four primary quadrants formed by the houses.
+* `quadrants`: which objects belong to which four primary quadrants formed by the houses.

-Each of the three dicts is keyed by category, and each category contains an array of chart object indices to represent the object within that category.
+Each of the three dicts is keyed by category, and each category contains an array of indices to represent the object within that category.
 In the case of our natal chart:

 ```json
 {